This is Solid Snake! Your reply please...

 - Puzzle Boss: Metal Gear can only be destroyed by planting 16 explosives on its legs, on a specific order.
 To make things worse, you have to guess where to put the last bomb.

-- Reformulated Game: The NES version, which featured redesigned level layouts (mostly due to executive meddling), different music for some parts and replaces the Metal Gear battle at the end with a dormant Super Computer.
+- Reformulated Game: The NES version, which featured redesigned level layouts, different music for some parts and replaces the Metal Gear battle at the end with a dormant Super Computer.

 - Ruritania: See Where The Hell Is Springfield? below.